 As well as provision of excellent teaching, some of these opportunities also aim to offer temporary experience to a future generation of anatomy teachers.
-You should have a strong interest in human anatomy and education.
-We are seeking those from scientific, medical and surgical groups, in particular:
+You should have a strong interest in human anatomy, neuroanatomy or histology and education.
+We are seeking applicants from scientific, medical and surgical groups, in particular:

-i) Doctoral students and postdoctoral researchers with the Medical Sciences Division who wish to gain teaching experience and knowledge of human anatomy.

-ii) Junior doctors, trainee surgeons or more experienced clinicians, who wish to use existing anatomical knowledge, (perhaps while revising less-familiar areas of anatomy to help prepare for MRCS examinations).
+- i) Doctoral students and postdoctoral researchers within the Medical Sciences Division who wish to gain teaching experience and knowledge of human anatomy, neuroanatomy or histology. - ii) Junior doctors, trainee surgeons or more experienced clinicians, who wish to use existing anatomical knowledge, (perhaps while revising less-familiar areas of anatomy to help prepare for MRCS examinations).

 You should hold a degree in medicine, medical sciences, anatomy or a related subject.
-Expression of interest from graduates in non-biomedical subjects who have successfully completed the Anatomical Society Anatomy Training Programme will also be considered.